How does the ibs-smart™ test work?

 Once the blood has been drawn, your doctor or phlebotomist will send your blood sample to our lab in Irvine, CA.

-Your results will be available, either by email or from your ordering doctor, within four days after receiving your sample.
+Your results will be available, either by email or from your ordering doctor, within seven days after receiving your sample.

 If levels of either antibody are elevated in your blood, you can be diagnosed with IBS-D or IBS-M with up to 100% certainty.